Guidelines for remuneration to senior executives

-The General Meeting has adopted the following guidelines for remuneration and other terms of employment for senior executives in RugVista Group, conditional upon the Company’s shares being admitted to trading on Nasdaq First North Premier.
+The Annual General Meeting on May 25, 2023 adopted the following guidelines for remuneration and other terms of employment for senior executives in Rugvista Group.

-Senior executives of RugVista Group, which consists of individuals who from time to time are part of the company’s executive management, fall within the provisions of these guidelines.
-The guidelines are forward-looking, i.e. they are applicable to remuneration agreed, and amendments to remuneration already agreed, after the guidelines have become effective in accordance with the General Meeting’s resolution.
-These guidelines do not apply to any remuneration decided or approved by the General Meeting.
+These guidelines apply in respect of senior executives of Rugvista Group, which consist of individuals who from time to time are part of the company’s executive management.
+The guidelines shall apply to any remuneration or amendments to previously agreed remuneration, agreed after the guidelines have become effective in accordance with the resolution of the Annual General Meeting.
+The guidelines do not apply to any remuneration decided or approved by the General Meeting.

-To the extent that a member of the Board of Directors performs work for the company in addition to the Board assignment, these guidelines shall also apply to any other eventual remuneration (e.g. consultancy fees) for such work.
+To the extent a member of the Board of Directors performs services for the company in addition to the Board assignment, these guidelines shall apply to any remuneration (e.g. consultancy fees) for such work.

-The remuneration shall be on market terms and may consist of the following components: fixed remuneration, pension benefits, and other benefits.
-Additionally, the General Meeting may – irrespective of these guidelines – resolve on, among other things, share-related or share price-related remuneration.
+The remuneration shall be on market conditions and may consist of fixed cash remuneration, variable cash remuneration (bonus), pension benefits and other benefits.
+Additionally and irrespective of these guidelines the General Meeting may resolve on, amongst other things, share- or share-price related remuneration.

 Additional cash remuneration may be awarded in extraordinary circumstances, provided that such extraordinary arrangements are limited in time and only made on an individual basis, either for the purpose of recruiting or retaining executives, or as remuneration for extraordinary performance beyond the individual’s ordinary tasks.
 Such remuneration may not exceed an amount corresponding to 50 percent of the fixed annual cash salary and may not be paid more than once each year per individual.
 Any resolution on such remuneration shall be made by the Board of Directors.